If it’s always been your dream to work at Walt Disney World, you might be wondering if this is something that’s possible.

 Your contract is for 12 months, and you’ll also receive one month at the end where you can travel around the US.

-While 32 hours is all you may work during the quieter times of the year, things have changed a lot at Disney over the past years.
+While 32 hours is all you may work during the quieter times of the year, things have changed a lot at Walt Disney Parks over the past years.

 You’ll find there are rarely quiet times in the parks, particularly for anyone working in food and beverage.